Bilingual and Dual Language Education

 The project supported CAL’s nationwide two-way immersion (TWI) outreach and public relations efforts, including the creation and updating of a two-way immersion website and directory, an email bulletin, and responding to questions from the public.

 Drawing on its decades of research in language education, CAL offers services to schools and districts that are planning or implementing bilingual, dual language, or two-way immersion (TWI) programs.
 All of our services are rooted in research-based tools and approaches, and are tailored to your needs.
-Frequently, our projects combine professional development, technical assistance, and evaluation activities.
+CAL offers professional development on the critical issues facing educators in dual language education settings.
+CAL can help develop or refine a dual language program by working with key stakeholders in a collaborative environment.
+Evaluation services can be tailored to your program’s needs with a wide range of evaluation approaches including quantitative, qualitative, or mixed methods.
+Contact CAL to discuss your interests.